AguHDS/Backups/README.md

 ## some of the features that this app will have:

-* Strong securiy flow for accounts, using OAuth with token rotation and encrypting.
+* Strong securiy flow for accounts, using token rotation.
 More info in AuthFlow-info.md
-* Storage for authenticated user (with mb/gb limit)
+* Storage for authenticated users
-* Configs to make your uploads public/private, so other users are able to see them
+* Switch to make your uploads public/private
-* Level system that will grant benefits such like more space to store
+* Level system that will grant benefits
-* Minimum social media interactions between users
+* Daily quests to gain more exp on your account
-* User profiles
+* Partner system

 many features aren't avialable yet since i'm working on them